jpinkenburg/ECE4960/docs/index.md

     l3, = self.ax[2].plot(t,self.std_theta,label='Theta-SD')
     l4, = self.ax[3].plot(t,self.std_thetadot,label='Thetadot-SD')
 ```
 As seen in the uncertainty plots below, all of the standard deviations of the state variables except for Z eventually converge to a steady value and do not change.
-Unlike the other variables, the uncertainty in Z continues to increase over time and does not settle down at a specific value because the Z estimate is not being updated by any sensor measurements, so the uncertainty continues to compound over time <b>{IS THIS EVEN RIGHT}</b> <br>
+Unlike the other variables, the uncertainty in Z continues to increase over time and does not settle down at a specific value because the Z estimate is not being updated by any sensor measurements, so the uncertainty continues to compound over time.
+The scale of the plot seems a bit wonky, but this at least provides more evidence to show that Z is the unobservable state.<br>
 <img src='uncertainty.png'><br><br>
 <b><p style='color: green;'> Adding LQR Control:</p></b><br>
 As suggested in the lab instructions, I then changed the default controller to an LQR controller rather than just placing the poles 'manually.'
 To do this, I just copied over my code from Lab 11b that successfully implemented the LQR controller.
 To start with LQR control, I just used the values from the previous lab that worked well for stabilizing the system (albeit this one was semi-optimized for a system without noise, so we'll have to see how it performs when adding process noise).
 After settling on these values, implementing LQR control was easy: <br>